LiMinggang/bitswash/libtorrent/docs/settings.rst

 for viruses. deferring the closing of the files will be the difference between a usable system and a completely hogged down system.
 Most operating systems also has a limit on the total number of file descriptors a process may have open.
-It is usually a good idea to find this limit and set the number of connections and the number of files limits so their sum is slightly below it.

 .. _max_failcount: